Our parish upholds the mission and vision that all are welcome at St. Francis In-The-Fields. We are an open and affirming place of worship.

 We have a large number of dedicated adults who lead in the classroom, with service projects, and behind the scenes.
 Those who wish to participate need to complete a background check and the "Safeguarding God's Children" on-line course.

 Renting Space at St. Francis In-The-Fields

 Rooms are available for rental by parishioners and groups at St. Francis In-The-Fields.
-We currently make space available to Alcoholics Anonymous, Weight Watchers, Boy Scouts and Girl Scouts, Dance Moves, Gentle Yoga, and a Literacy Program.
+We regularly make space available to outside groups including Alcoholics Anonymous, Weight Watchers, Boy Scouts and Girl Scouts, Dance Moves gymnastics and tumbling classes for children, Gentle Yoga, and a Literacy Program.

 Please contact the Parish Administrator for more details regarding space use at firstname.lastname@example.org or 317-873-4377.